-But everybody has biases, and due to participating in a racist social system with biased information sources, all of us are socialized towards a racist mindset.
+Everybody has biases, and due to participating in a racist social system with biased information sources, all of us are socialized toward a racist mindset.

-And, in all honesty, we’re also all socialized towards an ableist mindset as well.
+And, in all honesty, we’re also all socialized toward an ableist mindset as well.

 These systemic biases run deep and we’re not necessarily conscious of them.
 That’s what makes things like Harvard’s Implicit Bias tests so important.